 ODP is not a right or obligation but may be offered to members at the credit union’s sole discretion and may be withdrawn at any time.
 Should you have questions regarding Overdraft Privilege or if you decide you may not wish to have this service, you may decline or remove the service at any time by contacting us at (810) 767-8390; toll free at (800) 521-3796; via email at firstname.lastname@example.org or by visiting any of our convenient branch locations.

 Q: If I don’t have Overdraft Privilege, how can I get it?

-Existing checking account holders who did not qualify at 90 days after opening, may call the credit union and request Overdraft Privilege at any time.
+A: New checking accounts are reviewed for eligibility 90 days after account opening.
+Members who become eligible are notified by mail.
+Existing checking account holders who do not qualify at 90 days after account opening, may contact the credit union and request consideration for Overdraft Privilege at any time.

-If you do not have enough available funds in your savings account, Overdraft PRIVILEGE may cover the debit (up to a total of $500) and you will be charged a $25 Overdraft Privilege fee.
+If you do not have enough available funds in your savings account, Overdraft PRIVILEGE may cover the debit (up to a total of $500) and you will be charged a $25 Overdraft fee.